 The Iconic Sticker

 Last but not least, there's the sticker.
 The League has used the "Keep Tahoe Blue" slogan since its inception.
 These words have graced its newsletters and annual reports for over 50 years.
 The League has distributed over one million stickers since the 1980s.
 "Keep Tahoe Blue" stickers have been spotted worldwide and have become an iconic symbol of love and protection for Lake Tahoe.
-The sticker is available for purchase in our online store, our South Lake Tahoe office, or at our Blue Business partners across the Tahoe Basin.
+The sticker is available for purchase in our online store, our South Lake Tahoe office, or at our sticker business partners across the Tahoe Basin.